lechatthecat/laravel-coreuivue-integration-by-docker-compose/README.md

 # How to use
 ## Vagrant
-You use the vagrantfile to try this project:
+You can use the vagrantfile to try this project:
 ```
 $ git clone https://github.com/lechatthecat/laravel-coreuivue-integration
 $ cd laravel-coreuivue-integration